An extended Demazure product on integer permutations via min-plus matrix multiplication: Applications to curves and graphs

 In either case, this slipface still satisfies an easy-to-remember gluing equation.
 Let $G_1$ be a (metric) graph with two points $p_1, q_1$, and $G_2$ a (metric) graph with two points $p_2, q_2$.
 Let $G$ be obtained by gluing $q_1$ to $p_2$.
 Then for any pair of divisors $D_1$ on $G_1$, $D_2$ on $G_2$, if we let $D$ denote the sum of these two divisors on $G$, then the analog of Equation \eqref{eq:glueCurves} holds for (metric) graphs:

-This is proved in \cite{pflBriefTropBN}.
-Equation \eqref{eq:glueGraphs} suggest the following strong form of Brill-Noether generality, for \emph{twice-marked} metric graphs: $(G,p,q)$ is Brill-Noether general if, for every divisor $D$ on $G$, the function $s_D^{p,q}$ is equal to $\sa$ for some permutation $\alpha$ such that $\# \Inv \alpha \leq g$, where $g$ is the genus of $G$.
-This notion is studied in \cite{pflBriefTropBN}, and called ``$0$-general transmission.''
-The same paper considers also ``$k$-general transmission'' for $k \geq 2$, with applications to Hurwitz--Brill--Noether theory in mind.
+This framework now provides a tool for the Brill--Noether theory of chains of graphs, in the same fashion as for chains of curves.

-When studying \emph{finite} graphs in particular, the element $[p-q] \in \operatorname{Jac}(G)$ always has some torsion order $k$, which implies that $s^{p,q}_D$ has the periodicity property $s^{p,q}_D(a+k,b+k) = s^{p,q}_D(a,b)$ and all trasmission permutations (when they exist) are extended $k$-affine.
-When chaining finite graphs together, then, one considers Demazure products of extended affine permutations.
 The paper \cite{pflBriefTropBN} studies this situation in a simple case: chains of twice marked loops, all of the same torsion order.
 This situation is somewhat simple, in that all transmission permutations involved belong to the same extended affine symmetric group.
-The stronger results in this paper will make somewhat more subtle arguments possible, in which different torsion orders are used in a chain, and therefore it is necessary to intermingle extended affine permutations of different moduli.
+The stronger results in this paper make somewhat more subtle arguments possible, in which different torsion orders are used in a chain, and therefore it is necessary to intermingle extended affine permutations of different moduli.
+This is carried out, for example, in \cite{pflSolomon} to construct new families of Brill--Noether general graphs.